 Amanda enjoys learning about a person’s health goals and working with them on achieving these goals through healthier behaviors that are tailored to them.
+She has studied for many years so she is well experienced and has even achieved many of the nutrition certification options there are, making her an expert.
 As mentioned, Amanda does not cater to “diet culture” in which our society is exposed to every day.
 “The main problem with diet culture is that it is so pervasive and has damaging effects.
 We don’t really notice diet culture in our everyday lives and that’s why it’s so dangerous.”
 Adding that societal pressure is a cornerstone of diet culture, especially the media, noting there have been some improvements, but still isn’t enough.

 “Many companies preach ‘body love’ or ‘body positivity’ but still cater to women wearing straight sizes.
 Or they may show a fuller figured woman but she is the classic ‘curvy woman.'”
 Stating that what the media shows is not representative of what women really look like in reality.